Hackney Wick railway station

-Hackney Wick is a station on the North London Line in the area of Hackney Wick, East London.
-It is in Travelcard Zone 2.
-The station and all trains serving it are operated by London Overground.
-It opened on 12 May 1980 by British Rail as part of the Crosstown Linkline service between North Woolwich and Camden Road stations.
-Between Spring 2017 and May 2018 the station was rebuilt and modernised, including replacement of the footbridge by a subway.
-The new subway, in addition to linking the two platforms will, later in 2018, provide a cycle and pedestrian link between Hackney and Tower Hamlets.
+Hackney Wick is a station on the Mildmay line of the London Overground, located in the district of Hackney Wick, East London.
+Situated in London fare zone 2, the station was opened on 12 May 1980 by British Rail as part of the Crosstown Linkline service between North Woolwich and Camden Road stations.
+Between Spring 2017 and May 2018, the station was rebuilt and modernised, including replacement of the footbridge by a subway.
+The new subway links the two platforms as well as providing a cycle and pedestrian link between Hackney and Tower Hamlets.

 History

 The station opened on 12 May 1980 by British Rail as part of the Crosstown Linkline service.
 The area had been served by Victoria Park railway station, a short distance to the west, on the Broad Street–Poplar branch of the North London Railway from 1856 to 1943.